A Guess Isn’t Good Enough for a Jury

 Considerations: Legal Questions

 At-risk.
 What makes a person at-risk to attempt suicide?
 Dr. Adhia has treated patients at high risk for Suicide or a Suicide attempt throughout his career.
-Complicating questions he considers, in addition to events that give rise to litigation or criminal behavior, are medications and pre-existing conditions such as Chronic Depression or Bipolar Disorder.
+Complicating questions he considers, in addition to events that give rise to litigation or criminal behavior, are medications and pre-existing conditions such as Major Depressive Disorder (MDD) or Bipolar Disorder.

 High-risk behavior.
 Russian Roulette is an example of high risk behavior.
 “Death-defying” acts are high-risk.
 This does not mean the individual wants to commit suicide.
 For example, they may have an Impulse Disorder.

-Self-harm behavior, like “cutting,” can be confused with a suicide attempt.
+Self-harm behavior, like “cutting,” or other non-suicidal self injury (NSSI) can be confused with a suicide attempt.
 A forensic IME is necessary to make the right diagnosis.
-Self-harm is not usually associated with suicidal intent, supported by clinical evidence and Dr. Adhia’s experience.
+Self-harm is not always associated with suicidal intent, supported by clinical evidence and Dr. Adhia’s experience.

 What is Suicidology?